pawsey-kbuckley/docs-csm/operations/node_management/Replace_a_Compute_Blade_Using_SAT.md

 ### Use SAT to remove the blade from hardware management

+1. Power off the slot and delete blade information from HSM.

-1. Use the `sat swap` command to power off the slot and delete the blade's ethernet interfaces and Redfish endpoints from HSM.
+   Use the `sat swap` command to power off the slot and delete the blade's ethernet interfaces and Redfish endpoints from HSM.

    ```bash
    ncn# sat swap blade -a disable x9000c3s0